XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01.md

     Legend:
       O  SDP ((N3 interface)
       +  Access points of IP/MPLS Services when PBR is enforced
-      === IP/MPLS service
+      === IP/MPLS realizatiohn of the IETF network slice
 ~~~
-{: #Figure12 title="Policy Based Routing (PBR) based IETF Network Slice Mapping"}
+{: #Figure18 title="Policy Based Routing (PBR) based IETF Network Slice Mapping"}

 ### Mapping based on UDP Source Port
-This section provides an optional solution for mapping the 3GPP E2E
+This section provides another solution for mapping the 5G E2E
 network slice traffic to IETF network slices.
 In some deployments of
-the 3GPP E2E network slices, it might be possible for PE nodes to
+the 5G E2E network slices, it might be possible for PE nodes to
 infer the identification of the 3GPP E2E network slice based on the
 information of the GTP tunnels.
-As shown in {{FigureA13}}, the source
+As shown in {{Figure19}}, the source
 UDP port of the data packet may be used to infer the identification
-of 3GPP network slices.
+of 5G E2E network slices.
 In this case, a mapping table between the
 identification of 5G network slice and the source UDP port needs to
 be maintained by network functions CU, UPF and the PE nodes.

-The
-details of this solution is described in {{draft-ietf-dmm-tn-aware-mobility}}.
+The details of this solution is described in {{draft-ietf-dmm-tn-aware-mobility}}.

 ~~~
         <-------------------- INS1 ------------------->